DevYoungLee/BakeAide/README.md

 The application follows an MVVM architecture <br />
 A single activity pattern is used for flexible UI. <br />
 Video is played using ExoPlayer  <br />
-Data is fetched from Udacity's sample api in JSON format using Retrofit. <br />
+Data is fetched from Udacity's sample API in JSON format using Retrofit. <br />
 Room is used for persistent data storage. <br />
 RecyclerView is used to show lists. <br />
-The application included an interactive widget that displays the ingredients of the recipes. <br />
+The application includes an interactive widget that displays the ingredients of the recipes. <br />
 <br />
 The main screen of the application shows available recipes: <br />
 ![alt text](screenshots/main_screen_phone.png "Main Screen") <br />